Dogs, typically, are not drunkards.

 The failure of the unconscious body awareness, proprioception.

-This is a result of poor information flow between the limbs and the brain.
+This results from poor information flow between the limbs and the brain.

 Common causes include: